jebberjeb/lambda-sleep-dev-instance/README.md

 as it allows us to use AWS CloudFormation to manage the lambda, as well as share the CloudFormation template `template.yml` between the local development environment & AWS cloud CI environment.

-# AWS CodePipeline

-Optionally, build & deployment can be pushed to the AWS cloud.

-The `buildspec.yml` file can be used to create an AWS CodeBuild.
-The build can then be integrated into an AWS CodePipeline using the resulting `template-output.json` artifact.